Tomcat-Engineering/docker_swarm_exporter/readme.md

 Exposes a `/metrics` HTTP endpoint for Prometheus to scrape which  has basic info on what services are running and how many tasks are in what state for each service.

+By default the endpoint is on port 9675 in accordance with [the Prometheus Default Port Allocations](https://github.com/prometheus/prometheus/wiki/Default-port-allocations).

 ## Running

 There are two ways that you can run this: